wilsonmar/wilsonmar.github.io/_posts/2018-07-18-salesforce-offerings.md

 PROTIP: Salesforce/Force.com seem to be more attractive to <strong>mid-market</strong> customers than SAP and Oracle.
 And smaller companies tend to more flexible about all work being done on-site.

+Being a popular CRM solutions means it is easier to find sales reps who already know how to use the software

 The top competitors to Salesforce are:

 * SAP